cloud-gov/cg-dashboard/README.md

 - `CG_STYLE_PATH`: <optional> The absolute path to your `cg-style` repo.
 If set, will use a local copy of `cloudgov-style` to build the front end application.

 ## Front end
+Front end build commands should be run in the same directory as the `package.json` file.
+If you've used the cloning command from this README it should be something like `/path/to/cg-deck-ws/src/github.com/18F/cg-deck`

 Install front end dependencies:
 ```
 npm install